-We have a friend who tells the story of driving one day and seeing a huge sign that read: “Self Storage next left.”
-As he kept driving, he thought, “Hmm… So that’s where I stored myself!”
+We have a friend who tells the story of driving one day and seeing a billboard sign advertising: “Self Storage.”
+As he kept driving, he thought, “Hmm… maybe that is where I stored myself!”
 What a distressing metaphor for what many of us do with our lives.
 We can easily hide or lock away the best parts of ourselves.

-We’ve met many people who went into professions that their parents strongly encouraged, only to find they felt like a Victim to their job.
-They had no passion for their work and eventually adopted a complying way of living, not wanting to “rock the boat” or to be rejected by their spouse, partner, boss or teammates.
+We’ve met many people who went into professions that their parents strongly encouraged and later felt like a Victim to what others wanted of them.
+They had no passion for their work and eventually stored their true self away, not wanting to “rock the boat” or be rejected by their spouse, partner, boss, or teammates.

 What’s the cost of your “self-storage?”
-All-too-often it is the most passionate part of ourselves that we store away, or lock in the car, and don’t let others see.
+All too often it is the most passionate part of ourselves that we store away and don’t let others see.

 David once met with a colleague at the headquarters of a large multi-national retailer.
 Arriving at his office, the colleague asked if they could meet in the huge cafeteria as there was a special event that he wanted to observe.
 It turned out that the event was a retirement recognition for the company’s very first custodian.

 During the event, one executive offered a testimonial about working late one night and having the light above his desk burn out.
 When he called maintenance, to his surprise, this custodian answered and came right over.
 As he was replacing the light, he said to the executive, “I see my job as creating and maintaining an environment in which you can do your best work.”
 The custodian had unlocked his joyful essence and knew the purpose of his work.